GeorgeRodney/StarTracker_ForTanhuecos/ReadMe.txt

     [X] Hungarian Algorithm isnt excluding unlikely associations.
 Debug this.
     [] Velocity isnt being filtered into state estimation [] Create visualization tool with python
+    [] Make the dets and tracks structure a member variable for the TFM